athena-framework/website/docs/getting_started/advanced_usage.md

 ## Testing

 Each component in the Athena Framework includes a `Spec` module that includes common/helpful testing utilities/types for testing that specific component.
-Athena itself defines some of its own testing types, mainly to allow for easisly integration testing [ATH::Controller][Athena::Framework::Controller]s.
+Athena itself defines some of its own testing types, mainly to allow for easisly integration testing [ATH::Controller][]s.

 See the [Spec](../components/spec.md) component for a more detailed look.